 There is also a $100 fee for “expedited” requests.

 All in all, the law requires a maximum of $500 for an expedited, delinquent estoppel certificate from just one association.
 The unfortunate side effect of this required cap has been that management companies that didn’t previously have exorbitant fees are now raising their prices.
 One company is now charging the full price for documents simply stating if there is a pass-through from a sub-association to the master association when this information was given at no charge before the law took effect.

 The Turnaround Times

-An estoppel letter must be electronically delivered within 10 days or by mail within 15 days of the request or the association must refund the amount as well as deliver the estoppel letter.
+An estoppel letter must be electronically delivered within 10 days of the request or the association must refund the amount as well as deliver the estoppel letter.
 The only problem is that many management companies cash the check upon receiving it.
 The management company will often point fingers at the association and vice versa when a requester calls about the entitled refund.
 This runaround can be a huge headache for a title agent when the deadline for a closing is fast approaching.
 Fortunately, our analysts are trained to deal with these kinds of issues and deliver the information as quickly as possible.